 - Angle grinder with a masonry wheel

-In a nutshell, there are four steps to ensure your DIY tiling goes smoothly:
+After all the preparation is out the way, there are four steps to ensuring your DIY tiling goes smoothly:

-- Spread adhesive with the rough edge of the plastering trowel to help the tiles stick
+- Marking the adhesive with the rough edge of the tiling trowel to help the tiles stick

-- Set tiles onto adhesive with spacers and tap with a hammer to ensure it is secure.
+- Setting tiles onto the adhesive with spacers and tapping with a hammer to ensure they’re secure.

 Tiling onto a newly plastered wall

-When a surface has recently been plastered, you need to ensure that it is completely dry before attempting to tile, otherwise, your ‘masterpiece’ will be falling off left, right and centre!
+When a surface has recently been plastered (here’s a beginner’s guide to plastering you might want to read), you need to ensure that it is completely dry before attempting to tile, otherwise, your tiles will be falling off left, right and centre!

-PVA is known to sit on the surface of the substrate and only partly soak in, meaning that if the tiles become wet, the PVA will become sticky and the grip inhibited, causing tiles to fall off.
+PVA is known to sit on the surface of the substrate and only partly soak in, so if the tiles become wet, the PVA will become sticky and the grip inhibited, causing tiles to fall off.

-When tiling on a newly plastered wall, your tiles should be a maximum of 16kgm2 as the plaster will not being able to carry additional weight.
-However, if you want to use a heavier tile, it’s advised that you overboard the plaster with a backboard to provide more strength.
+When tiling on a newly plastered wall, your tiles should be a maximum weight of 16kg/m2.
+If you want to use a heavier tile, it’s advised that you overboard the plaster with a backboard to provide more strength.